reach-sh/reach-lang/docs/src/tut/mkt/index.md

 You have done well.

 ### {#tut-mkt-basic-conclusion} Conclusion
 This section taught the basics of the Reach language and demonstrated how the final DApp to be built would work.
-That was a good way to start building the market place application that has just been embarked upon.
-Hopefully, you found it really helpful and easy to follow through.
+That was a good way to start building the market-place application that has just been embarked upon.
+Hopefully, you found it helpful and easy to follow through.

 It is important to note that Reach offers flexibility in the way code may be written.
 Check [here](/examples/mkt-3-basic-alt) for an optional way that the code for this section may be written.